arunsrin/arunsrin.mkdocs/home/notes/programming/python.md

 `Future` object, and you can get the actual result in `Future.result()`.
 Instead of `run_in_loop` you would do a `run_in_executor`.

+## Event-Driven Programming

+- Callback-based: 1:1 binding between the object that emits the event and the handler that executes some logic based on that event. e.g. GUI toolkits.
+- Subject-based: Many subscribers can `register` to a Subject, which will then `notify` all subscribers whenever any event is triggered. one-to-many.
+- Topic-based: Write to a topic, and forget about it.
+One or more handlers can subscribe to that topic.
+Completely decoupled.

+## Metaprogramming

+Useful packages:

+- `inflection`
+- `macropy3`
+- `falcon`
+- `hy`

+Class decorators return a class instead of a function object, example `@dataclass` and `@runtime_checkable`.

 ---